sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 ---
-title: "test"
+title: "$ code -add LaTeX Inkscape"
 tags: ["macOS", "LaTeX", "notes"]
 date: 2022-03-01
 path: "posts/VSCode-LaTeX-Inkscape"
-excerpt: A way to integrate LaTeX, VSCode, and Inkscape in macOS.
-This is built to be fast, fast enough to let you live-tex notes in lectures.
+excerpt: Write LaTeX in a smart and fast way
 cover: "./preview.png"
 ---

+This is built to be fast, fast enough to let you live-tex notes in lectures and also draw professional figures.[^1]

+[^1]: `$ code` is the command to open VSCode in command line in macOS.

 # ***VSCode-LaTeX-Inkscape***
 I use $\LaTeX$ heavily in the past two years for both academic work and professional work, and I think I'm quite proficient in terms of typing things out in $\LaTeX$.
 But when I see this blog post from **Gilles Castel**-[How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) and also [How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/), I realize that I'm still too naive.